 This rangefinder features a lot of that impressive technology, it doesn’t simply tell you how far away your target is, when combined with the mobile phone app it is a ballistic computer giving you precise adjustments in MOA (moments of angle) or inches allowing you to make the necessary corrections.

 You can enter those correction into a standard scope using target turrets or even link your rangefinder directly to one of ATN’s smart scopes and save you the trouble.
 This truly is state of the art and offers so much more than just range finding ability.
 It is also suitable for long range rangefinding up to 1500 meters which really is long range by anybody’s standards.

 Golfing requires accurate range finding as well so you can judge your swing, select the right club and make other important decisions.
 You don’t need quite the range of some of the more expensive rangefinders for golfing but there are some interesting features which can be found in some models that are specifically aimed at golfers.
 Some feature a ‘flag lock’ that will help you lock onto a flag rather than accidentally range the trees behind or some other feature.
-There are other features which are specifically aimed at golfers and a whole market full of great range finding products for use on the course but these will be the topic of a dedicated article.
+There are other features which are specifically aimed at golfers and a whole market full of great range finding products for use on the course, if you're looking for the best golf rangefinder on the market today, you can read this article.

 They are expensive but from a hunters perspective they are probably the best option for rangefinding.
 They save you carrying extra equipment and due to the quality of the manufacturing they give you the very best in image quality.
 Here are some of the very best that money can buy as well as a one which, while still around the $1000 mark, offers exceptional value for the money;